sepsis-omics/tutorials/docs/dna/qualitycontrol/trimmomatic.md

 - find your quality-checked Illumina sequence reads
 - e.g. <fn>mutant_R1.fastq</fn> and <fn>mutant_R2.fastq</fn>
 - We want to trim the parts of the reads that are of low quality
-- based on the FastQC results, say we want to trim the reads like this:
+- based on the FastQC results, we might want to trim the reads like this:
-(FIXME: expand detail)
     - trim Illumina adapters
     - leading and trailing bases - trim if quality is below 15
     - sliding window - trim once average quality is below 20

 ## Trimmomatic functions

-[from LSCC docs]

 - Adapter trimming
     - This function trims adapters, barcodes and other contaminants from the reads.
-    - You need to supply a fasta file of possible adapter sequences, barcodes etc to trim.
+    - You need to supply a FASTA file of possible adapter sequences, barcodes etc to trim.
 See Trimmomatic website for detailed instructions.
     - The default quality settings are sensible.
     - This should always be the first trimming step if it is used.